TrshPuppy/obsidian-notes/networking/routing/CIDR.md

 - Contains IP addresses based on 3 simple rules:
 	1. w/i the block, IP addresses allocated to the hosts should be *continuous*
 	2. the size of the block should be to the power of 2 and be equal to the total number of IP addresses
-	3. the size of the block mustt be divisible by the first IP address of the block
+	3. the size of the block must be divisible by the first IP address of the block

 ## CIDR Notation
 - CIDR IP address notation: ```X.X.X.X/n```